 We were overly active in New Zealand.
 Sure, this is what people travel thousands of miles and dozens of hours to do in New Zealand, but me?
 I prefer to travel to places and then sit and admire said places.
-I’m still trying to figure out how the hubs convinced me to hike and bike and black water raft AND white water raft, but it happened.
+I’m still trying to figure out how the hubs convinced me to hike, bike, AND black/white water raft.
+But, it happened.
 Signing up for a half day with Bike About Tours, biking from vineyard to vineyard?
 By week two, this felt like a compromise.

 Unlike our tour in Lucca, there was no Paulo.
-Instead, there was Jenne, who was much less hands-on.
-She was there to hand over our bikes, strap on our helmets, and send us on our merry way with this handy map:
+Instead, there was Jenne!
+She was much less hands-on.
+She was there to hand over our bikes, strap on our helmets, and send us on our merry ways.
+But not without this handy map:

-Though I’ll always remember Paulo as a dear, dear Italian man with the patience of a saint, I immediately preferred Jenne’s way.
-After a few words of wisdom and a full download on the best vineyards, we set off into the blazing New Zealand sun, just me and the hubs and the open road.
+Though I’ll always remember Paulo as a dear Italian man with the patience of a saint, I prefer Jenne.
+After a few words of wisdom and a full download on the best vineyards, we set off.
+Into the blazing New Zealand sun, just me and the hubs and the open road.

 I liked having the independence to go where we wanted, when we wanted.
-More importantly, it was a godsend to have the freedom to walk my bike up a steep hill instead of fear for my life as I pushed the pedal to the pavement (because the bike was now on its side, not because I was going really fast).
+More importantly, it was a godsend to have the freedom to walk my bike up a steep hill instead of fear for my life as I pushed the pedal to the pavement.
+FYI: that’s because the bike was now on its side, not because I was going really fast.